ericyang91/RTDS_Python/README.md

         my_str.partition(' ') # Output ('hello', ' ', 'world')
         ```
   - `s.replace(s1, s2)`: Replaces occurrences of `s1` with `s2` in the string.
   - `s.splitlines()`: Splits the string at line breaks and returns a list of lines.
+Blank lines are treated as ''.
   - `s.title()`: Converts the first letter of each word to uppercase and the rest to lowercase.

 - **Built-in Functions and Operators**